technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 13 - Configure email and enable enhanced experience for email attachments.md

 generated](./media/media12/image16.png)

-4. Scroll down to the **Set file size limit for attachments** section, set the file size you want to use for attachment, and then select **OK**.
+4. Scroll down to the **Set file size limit for attachments** section, the default value is 5,120.
+Keep the default value and select **OK**.

     ![](./media/media12/image17.png)